How to Autopsy a Honey Bee Colony

 Your bees may have American Foulbrood and combs cannot usually be reused.
 Send your comb in for testing and/or speak to an apiary inspector, a more experienced beekeeper, or your local bee club.
 Combs and equipment may need to be burned or irradiated to kill the spores from this disease and keep it from infecting other bee colonies.

 Are there many bees with their heads in the cells away from honey stores?
-Did your hive die over the winter?
+Did your hive die over the winter or the summer?

 Your bees may have died from starvation, common in winter killed hives.

 Does the hive seem wet, is there a lot of moisture in the hive?
 Is there mold in the hive?